Office of the Registrar

 Academic Advising Handbook

-Campus Resources for Advisors & Advisees
+Campus Resources for Advisers & Advisees

 The following list provides a brief description and link to helpful websites with staff names and contact information.
-These campus resources are available to assist students and advisors on a consulting basis.
+These campus resources are available to assist students and advisers on a consulting basis.
 Don't hesitate to contact them to go further in depth about what they have to offer.

 Table of Contents